Compactification of the moduli space of minimal instantons on the Fano threefold $V_4$: Relation to semistable rank bundles on

 By \cite[Lemma 5.5]{Ku2}, $\Phi^*(I_{l_i})[-1]$ are line bundles of degree $0$ on $C$, thus $\mathcal{F}$ is a strictly semistable rank $2$ bundle of degree $0$. \end{proof}

-\begin{prop} Let $E$ be a stable(strictly semistable) instanton sheaf on $V_4$, then $\Phi^*(E)[-1]$ is a stable(strictly semistable) vector bundle on $C$. \end{prop} \begin{proof} By the above theorem, $\Phi^*(E)[-1]$ is always semistable.
-By the proof of the above theorem, we see for a strictly semistable instanton $E$, $\Phi^*(E)[-1]$ is a strictly semistable vector bundle on $C$.
-Suppose for an instanton sheaf $E$, $\mathcal{F}=\Phi^*(E)[-1]$ is a strictly semistable vector bundle on $C$.
+\begin{prop} Let $E$ be a stable(strictly semistable) rank $2$ sheaf with Chern classes $c_1=0, c_2=2$ and $c_3=0$ on $V_4$, then $\Phi^*(E)[-1]$ is a stable(strictly semistable) vector bundle on $C$. \end{prop} \begin{proof} By the above theorem, $\Phi^*(E)[-1]$ is always semistable.
+By the proof of the above theorem, we see that for a strictly semistable instanton $E$, $\Phi^*(E)[-1]$ is a strictly semistable vector bundle on $C$.
+Suppose for a semistable rank $2$ sheaf with Chern classes $c_1=0$, $c_2=2$ and $c_3=0$ $E$, $\mathcal{F}=\Phi^*(E)[-1]$ is a strictly semistable vector bundle on $C$.
 Let